Methyl acetate

 Methyl acetate, also known as MeOAc, acetic acid methyl ester or methyl ethanoate, is a carboxylate ester with the formula CH3COOCH3.
 It is a flammable liquid with a characteristically pleasant smell reminiscent of some glues and nail polish removers.
-Methyl acetate is occasionally used as a solvent, being weakly polar and lipophilic, but its close relative ethyl acetate is a more common solvent being less toxic and less soluble in water.
+Methyl acetate is occasionally used as a solvent, being weakly polar and lipophilic, but its close relative ethyl acetate is a more common solvent, being less toxic and less soluble in water.
 Methyl acetate has a solubility of 25% in water at room temperature.
 At elevated temperature its solubility in water is much higher.
 Methyl acetate is not stable in the presence of strong aqueous bases or aqueous acids.
-Methyl acetate is not considered a VOC in the USA.
+Methyl acetate is not regulated as a volatile organic compound in the USA.

 Preparation and reactions

 Methyl acetate is produced industrially via the carbonylation of methanol as a byproduct of the production of acetic acid.
 Methyl acetate also arises by esterification of acetic acid with methanol in the presence of strong acids such as sulfuric acid; this production process is famous because of Eastman Kodak's intensified process using a reactive distillation.